personio/datadog-synthetic-test-support/README.md

 - Run `./gradlew build` to build the whole project.
 - Run `./gradlew ktlintFormat` to format the project.
 - Run `./gradlew test` to execute all the unit tests.
 - Run `./gradlew e2eTest` to execute the e2e test.
-TODO: to be updated after implementing TS-1957.
 - Run `./gradlew publishToMavenLocal` to publish to your local .m2 repository.

 ## Creating a new release

-**TODO**: This section to be updated as part of the ticket TS-1883 about publishing releases.
+This section to be updated with information about publishing releases.

 ## Changelog